AtanasovAtanas/interactive-content/EN/04-Data-Types/03-Numbers.md

 ```

 # Float
-Float, or **floating point number** is a number, positive or negative, containing one decimal.
+Float, or **floating-point number** is:
+- number containing one decimal
+- positive or negative

 ```Python
 x = 2.10